shieladixon/RC2014-TMS9918A/README.md

 # RC2014-TMS9918A

 I love the RC2014 modular form factor and the fact that it's an 8-bit computer built from new parts.
-Personally I have no nostalgia for terminals and serial communication.
+Personally, though, I have no nostalgia for terminals and serial communication.

 RC2014 + TMS